 Which programming languages does Jupyter support?
 Well, it was built specifically for Python, so that's the main language with which it is intended to be used.
 However, you can also use R out of the box.
 Support for .NET was also recently announced, so you can also use C# and F#, but some additional setup may be required.
 Anyway, you ready to dive in?

 We're going to make this super easy to get up and running, provided you're setup with Docker.
 It just so happens that Jupyter provides several different images with which to work.
 We are going to be basing our work off of their jupyter/datascience-notebook image, which comes pre-configured with several different libraries necessary for data science in Python, such as pandas and numpy.
 However, there are a few other libraries that I like to use and I'd rather not have to remember to install them every time I start a new container or update an existing one.
 One beautiful thing about Docker is that you can use any other image as a base image and build off of it.
 I've created such an image using a Dockerfile.
 It's pretty simplistic.

 FROM jupyter/datascience-notebook RUN pip install psycopg2-binary RUN pip install fastai

 Just three lines of code.
 The top line tells Docker that I want to use jupyter/datascience-notebook as my base.
 The bottom two lines specify two packages I'd like to install that are not a part of the base image.
 The first package allows me to interact with a PostgreSQL database.
 The second specifies the FastAI library, which will be more relevant to this series.
-I've actually already created this image and published it to Docker Hub, so all you need to do to get started is to run the following command in your terminal of choice.
+I've actually already created this image and published it to GitHub Package Manager (which is another repository of Docker images similar to Docker Hub), so all you need to do to get started is to run the following command in your terminal of choice.
 Before running, be sure to replace "PUT_LOCATION_HERE" with a path on your local filesystem.